bethanyhgardner/dissertation/README.md

 ## Resources

 ```
 └───resources
+	├───data-functions
+	│       demographics.R
+	│       exp1_load_data.R
+	│       exp2_load_data.R
+	│       exp3_load_data.R
+	│       exp4_load_data.R
+	│
 	├───formatting
 	│       aesthetics.R
 	│       apa.csl
 	│       printing.R
 	│       pulse_modified.css
 	│       rainbow.csv
 	│
 	└───icons
         	file-code-fill.svg
         	open-data.svg
         	open-materials.svg
         	osf.svg
         	preregistered.svg
 ```

+*	`data-functions`
+	*	`demographics.R` gets the full list of options in the Experiments 3 & 4 survey questions, then makes tables including the options that have 0 participants.
+	*	`exp*_load_data.R` have functions for each experiment to load and set up the data (e.g., contrast coding, labels for plots) to make the analysis code files more manageable and  consistent.
-*	`formatting/`
+*	`formatting`
-	*	`aesthetics.R` has ggplot themes for plots, CSS themes for tables made with sjPlot::tab_model, and two custom functions to modify tables made with sjPlot::tab_model (add a title row, remove the sigma squared row)
+	*	`aesthetics.R` has ggplot themes for plots, CSS themes for tables made with sjPlot::tab_model, and two custom functions to modify tables made with sjPlot::tab_model (add a title row, remove the sigma squared row).
-	*	`apa.csl` is the template to print citations in APA7 format
+	*	`apa.csl` is the template to print citations in APA7 format.
-	*	`printing.R` has functions for printing model results in text
+	*	`printing.R` has functions for printing model results in text.
-	*	`pulse_modified.css` is the HTML theme, with a couple small modifications to the tables from the [Bootswatch theme](https://bootswatch.com/pulse/)
+	*	`pulse_modified.css` is the HTML theme, with a couple small modifications to the tables from the [Bootswatch theme](https://bootswatch.com/pulse/).
-	*	`rainbow.csv` has the hex codes for a color gradient based on the RColorBrewer Spectral theme (used for the Gender Beliefs plots in Experiments 3 & 4 so the color scheme matches the other survey plots)
+	*	`rainbow.csv` has the hex codes for a color gradient based on the RColorBrewer Spectral theme (used for the Gender Beliefs plots in Experiments 3 & 4 so the color scheme matches the other survey plots).
-*	`icons/` has several images from the [Bootstrap set](https://icons.getbootstrap.com/) and the [Academicons](https://jpswalsh.github.io/academicons/) set, because I couldn't figure out how to insert them using shortcodes and make them hyperlinks
+*	`icons` has several images from the [Bootstrap set](https://icons.getbootstrap.com/) and the [Academicons](https://jpswalsh.github.io/academicons/) set, because I couldn't figure out how to insert them using shortcodes and make them hyperlinks.